Official tells AP that support for Paterno eroding

 "I think you have the moral responsibility, anyone.
 Not whether you're a football coach or a university president or the guy sweeping the building.
-I think you have a moral responsibility
+I think you have a moral responsibility to call us."

 Associated Press writer Mark Scolforo in Harrisburg, Pa., contributed to this report.